sjsaug/sjsaug/README.md

 ## About
-Hi, I'm August, a third year Computer Science student at WLU and President at LCC.
+Hi, I'm August, a third year CS student at WLU, researcher at DataMavericks, and President at [LCC](https://lauriercybersec.com).

-I have experience with LLMs in both industry (quant and qual) and academia (research).

-Some of my interests are in literature, mechanical keyboards, SFF PCs, and 3D printing.
+<br/>I work primarily with Language Models.
+My current research focuses on Multi-Stakeholder Policy Coordination in MMS using AI agents.

+Learn more about me [here](http://sjsaug.com).

 ### Contact

-You can reach me at august@sjsaug.com

-Feel free to check out my [website](http://sjsaug.com).
+august@sjsaug.com

 ##

-Last edited __08/29/2025__
+Updated __09/24/2025__